PrestaShop/docs/src/content/1.7/testing/web-acceptance-tests/how-to-contribute-and-create-web-acceptance-tests.md

 #### Campaigns
 We currently have 2 campaigns implemented:

 - **Sanity**: its purpose is to validate a Pull Request.
-It is executed in a CI environment (on Travis CI) for every Pull Request and is mandatory, i.e. a failed test blocks the merge.
-It consists of a few tests of the core features of PrestaShop: orders in BO, Products in BO, catalog in FO, cart in FO, Checkout process in FO, and installation of the build.
+Executed for every one on [Travis CI](https://travis-ci.com/), this campaign must fully pass before merging the PR (one failed test blocks the merge).
+It consists of a few tests of the core features of PrestaShop: shop installation, orders/products pages in BO, and catalog/cart/checkout process in FO.
-- **Functional**: it’s the biggest and most important campaign.
+- **Functional**: it is the biggest and most important campaign.
 Its purpose is to validate that every feature of PrestaShop works, by testing them one by one.
-It goes on every page and tests whatever it can: table (filtering, ordering, quick edits, etc), CRUD (Create Read Update Delete) of items (Orders, Customers, Products, and so on), settings changes…
+It goes on every page and tests whatever it can: table (filtering, ordering, quick edits, etc), [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) items (orders, customers, products…), setting changes, etc.

 We plan on implementing 2 more campaigns:
 - **End to end**: its purpose is to check that popular user paths are working as intended.
 It will walk through the application and mimic a real user working on their daily routines as a merchant: checking products, generating invoices, creating a customer account, and an order, adding a special voucher for a specific user, etc. The selected user paths will be chosen by the Product Team.
 Thanks to their merchants and agencies interviews, they have a pretty good idea of what merchants do every day and how they use the software.